DEVOTIONALS

 Pray,

-willing to serve You with the gifts You have given them to
+to serve You using the gifts You have given them.
+Like Isaiah, I

 About Don Woodruff